altusnets/django-session-cleanup/README.md

 ``django_session`` table can get quite large after a while.

-Django provides the 'cleanup' management command for deleting expired sessions from this table but you have to either run this command manually or set-up a cron job.
+Django provides the 'cleanup' management command for deleting expired sessions from this table but you have to either run this c8ommand manually or set-up a cron job.

 Django Session Cleanup provides a periodic task for